Get App

 1. Abhyang Snan (Holy Bath)

-Before sunrise, people take an oil bath or apply a mixture of oil and ubtan (a paste made of herbs and aromatic substances) to cleanse their bodies and purify themselves.
+Before sunrise, people take an oil bath or apply oil and ubtan (a paste made of herbs and aromatic substances) to cleanse their bodies and purify themselves.

 2. Goddess Kali Puja offerings

-Devotees offer the deity red vermilion powder, often applying it on the forehead of the idol or image as a mark of respect and devotion.
-They make offerings of sweets, such as laddoos or kheer, and a variety of fruits to please Goddess Kali and seek her blessings.
+Devotees offer the deity red vermilion powder, often applying it on the idol or image’s forehead as a mark of respect and devotion.
+They also offer sweets, such as laddoos or kheer, and a variety of fruits to please Goddess Kali and seek her blessings.

 3. Narakasura Vadh

 Lord Krishna and Goddess Kali commemorate the defeat of the demon Narakasura.
 Some people read and act out this story through skits or performances.
-Narakasura Vadh, also known as the slaying of Narakasura, is a popular mythological story from Hinduism.
+Narakasura Vadh, also known as the slaying of Narakasura, is a popular Hindu mythological story.

 4. Fasting